Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Discussion

-To expand the current research focus, we propose several promising directions for future research.
-First, integrating textual analysis of captions and embedded text with visual content analysis, as well as considering other contextual social media features, will provide a more holistic understanding of how AIGIs are presented and interpreted.
-Prior research has shown that nonvisual features, such as the original source and virality metrics (number of likes and shares), significantly influence credibility perceptions \cite{sundar_main_2008}.
-User characteristics, such as demographics, digital media literacy, and prior experience with digital imaging, also affect their susceptibility to misinformation \cite{shen_fake_2019}.
-Future studies can explore how visual features in photorealistic AIGIs interact with these nonvisual elements and how they function differently across various user groups.

-Second, future studies can include a broader range of social media platforms and a larger number of accounts to capture a more comprehensive view of AIGI trends and patterns.
-Expanding the scope to include various platforms, accounts, and genres of AI-generated content across different platforms can help determine whether the identified features and their impacts on perception are consistent across different types of AI-generated visuals.

-In addition, this research can inform future research in the realm of visual misinformation \cite{peng_agenda_2023}.
-To pinpoint the visual attributes that influence human judgment of realism and credibility of visual misinformation in an AIGI context, machine-learning-based feature selection methods, such as LASSO, can be used to identify important factors \citep{matz_predicting_2019}.
-Researchers can also use models to understand the relationships among attributes \citep{iigaya_aesthetic_2021}, clustering algorithms to identify intercorrelated features \citep{huang_clustering_1997, lu_unpacking_2023}, or activation maps to highlight important image regions that influence perceptions \citep{joo_image_2022}.
-By pursuing these research directions, future studies can provide a more comprehensive understanding of AIGIs and their impact on viewer perceptions, ultimately contributing to more effective management and mitigation of misinformation in various media environments.

 \begin{acks} This work was partially supported by the National Science Foundation (CNS-2150716, CNS-2150723).
-We thank Ziqi Liu for superb research assistance.
-We also thank members of the Computational Multi-Modal Communication (CMMC) Lab and participants of the 74th Annual Conference of the International Communication Association Images-as-Data panel for their valuable feedback. \end{acks}
+We thank Ziqi Liu and Yundi Zhang for their superb research assistance.
+We also thank members of the Computational Multi-Modal Communication (CMMC) Lab, Computational Media and Politics (COMAP) Lab, and participants of the 74th Annual Conference of the International Communication Association Images-as-Data panel for their valuable feedback. \end{acks}